-As an experienced Dane County manslaughter defense attorney, Ms. Nicholson often explains to clients that the prosecution carries the burden of proof in murder and homicide cases (like other criminal cases).
+As an experienced Dane County manslaughter defense attorney, Attorney Nicholson Goetz often explains to clients that the prosecution carries the burden of proof in murder and homicide cases (like other criminal cases).
 Prosecutors must prove each element of the crime beyond a reasonable doubt.
 If they fail to prove just one element — if just one reasonable doubt exists — the defendant must be found not guilty.

 Each situation is different.
 In some cases, the law allows affirmative defenses to violent crimes.
 The law says that it is acceptable to use force in self-defense or to defend someone else from serious harm or death.
 If someone enters your home and threatens your family, for example, actions taken against that person may be justified under the law.

 “I may be guilty of something, but it’s not this.”
 At Nicholson Goetz & Otis, S.C., we give our clients the chance to tell their own stories, to stand up for themselves and set the record straight.
 You have the right to defend yourself, and you have the right to a lawyer’s help.